Part of

 After the session musicians had completed their work and left, The Beatles considered how to end the song.
 The orchestral climax was felt to be too abrupt, so the group and the studio guests gathered around a microphone and recorded themselves humming a note lasting for eight beats.

 The humming takes were numbered 8-11.
-The first three broke down as people were unable to stop themselves from laughing, but the final one was complete.
+The first three broke down as people could not stop themselves from laughing, but the final one was complete.
 Three more overdubs of humming were then added.
 This remained the ending for “A Day In The Life” until the final piano chord was recorded on February 22, 1967.

 The legendary Studio One orchestral session for The Beatles’ ‘A Day in the Life’ took place OTD in 1967, appearing in the Abbey Road bookings diary under the codename ‘The Dakotas’.